ncmoliver/pandas-challenge-1./README.md

 - Created new dataframes out of existing dataframes
 - Concatenate two dataframes
 - Used a lamba function to format and simply numeric dataframe

+## 🔬 Findings

+- The companies top product category was the consumables category, with bathroom supplies being the most purchased consumable.
+- The compnaies top client is client 33615, which brought in a Net Profit of $36.58 Million dollars with 64, 313 units purchased.

 ## References